a22057916w/archlinux-kde-install-guide/README.md

 ```
 pacman -S fictx5
 ```
-Then install a GUI configuration tool for much more convenient.
+Then install a GUI configuration tool for convenient.
 ```
 pacman -S fictx5-configtool
 ```